Gagogaa/tiny-vm/README.md

 # tiny-vm
 My first foray into virtual machines.
 When I started this project I hand't really programmed in c and I had no idea how virtual machines worked.
 So
-I followed this [tutorial (link now broken)](https://felixangell.com/blog/implementing-a-virtual-machine-in-c/) to get me this far, and think this is where it comes to an end.
+I followed this [tutorial](https://blog.felixangell.com/virtual-machine-in-c) to get me this far, and think this is where it comes to an end.